SaxonShang/LUGUAN/README.md

 # Smart AI Displayer (SAD)

 ## Overview
 SAD is a **smart AI-based detection and capture system** that integrates **YOLO object detection, Firebase for image storage, AI processing, and MQTT for real-time image delivery**.
-The system is designed to detect objects, capture images, process them using AI, and display the processed images on a Raspberry Pi-connected LED screen.
+The system is designed to generate and display AI processed images on a Raspberry Pi-connected LED screen based on deteced object image, text prompt, real-time temperature and humidity readings.

 ## Features
 - **Object Detection**: Uses YOLOv5 to detect user-selected objects (e.g., person, tie, car, dog) through a camera.